jackaudio/jackaudio.github.com/developers.md

 ## Want to get involved?

 How about getting on the [mailing list].
-Paul Davis is the maintainer of this project.
+Filipe Coelho (aka falkTX) is the current maintainer of this project.

 ## Found a bug?